MarkPearlCoZa/Talk_MovingFromSouthAfricaToNewZealand/TALK_SCRIPT.md

 Our son started school and the area we stayed in at the time had two schools - one rated decile 7 and the other rated decile 4.
 He ended up going to the decile 4 school and we were amazed at the facilities and just how great the teachers were.
 We were pleasantly surprised.
 Since then we have moved areas and so Daniel moved schools and he is now at a decile 6 school.
 We haven't been able to tell the difference in the standards, it's seemed pretty much the same.

-At his current school we pay a 'donation' of $XXX per year which is in essence the only contribution we make.
+At his current school we pay a 'donation' of $100 per year which is in essence the only contribution we make.

 We have found school uniforms were expensive.
-For Daniel's school uniform at his current school he paid $XXX
+For Daniel's school uniform at his current school he paid $80 - $90

 ### Children and healthcare